mgks/docs/docs/ai-context/configuration.md

 **Configuration Keys:**

 -   `excludePaths`: An array of file names, directory names, or glob patterns to exclude.
 -   `includeExtensions`: An array of file extensions to include in the context.
+-   `includePaths`: An array of specific files or directories to **forcefully include**, even if they would normally be ignored (e.g., hidden directories like `.github/`).
 -   `maxFileSizeKB`: The maximum size (in kilobytes) for any single file to be included.
 -   `outputFile`: The name of the markdown file to be generated.
-- `useGitignore`: A boolean (`true` or `false`) that determines whether to read your project's `.gitignore` file and add its patterns to the exclusion list.
-Defaults to `false`.
+-   `useGitignore`: A boolean (`true` or `false`) that determines whether to read your project's `.gitignore` file.
-- `presets`: An array of strings listing the presets that have been applied to this configuration.
+-   `presets`: An array of strings listing the presets that have been applied.